ClydeCompanies/sunpro_system/README.md

 # Make a .env file for the docker containers.
 cp .env.sample .env

+# Build docker images anew (this is especially important for
+# sunroc_transactions because of the Rewards_Data_View.)
+docker-compose build

 # Make sure all the environment variables are correct, and then, start the
 # containers, starting with the mssql container:
 docker-compose up -d mssql